 2. What measures do you plan to use to assess student learning goals?
 Why?
+How much of this assessment has distance education components?
+Will online teaching change your assessment tools?

-You must make clear how you plan to measure each of your student learning goals, and explain your reasoning.
+You must make clear how you plan to measure each of your student learning goals and explain your reasoning.

 There are many ways to assess student learning, and each academic unit should select methods that will address their needs.
-It is expected that multiple measures be used, including at least one direct measure.
+In the collective assessment of all learning goals, it is expected that multiple measures be used, including at least one direct measure.
 Direct measures require students to demonstrate knowledge and competencies as they respond to the instrument itself.
 Indirect measures require that students reflect on their learning rather than demonstrate it.
 (Examples of direct and indirect measures are available in Appendix B.) Both kinds of measures, as well as others that might be devised, can be valuable to academic units in terms of providing perspective on student learning.

-Generally, academic units should use dependable measurement tools to which academic units already have access, especially those previously built into the curriculum.
+Generally, academic units should use dependable measurement tools to which they already have access, especially those previously built into the curriculum.
 However, it is important to ensure that your measures actually measure what you hope they will (that they are well-targeted) and that they consistently measure the same thing each time (that they are dependable).